Explore Texas’ history at 1800s adventure sites!

 • 1853: Tejano Farm, a future site that will depict Texas’ historic ties to Mexico and Hispanic culture and its strong influence on modern life

-• 1839: Republic Overlook depicts what Texas was like when Republic President Mirabeau Lamar chose Austin as Texas’ new capital, while actually standing on adjacent bluffs along Walnut Creek
+• 1839: Republic Overlook depicts the area when Republic President Mirabeau Lamar chose Austin as Texas’ new capital, while standing on adjacent bluffs along Walnut Creek